Get Ready to do Business

 - If you have a small business, be sure to attend one of our Vendor Outreach Sessions.
 Check the Small Business Events Calendar for more information.

-- HHS Contract Forecast – The Procurement Forecast Data Repository is intended to inform vendors - especially small businesses - about HHS’s potential procurement opportunities prior to their official solicitation.
+- HHS Forecast Opportunities – The HHS Office of Small and Disadvantaged Business Utilization (OSDBU) maintains the Procurement Forecast Data Repository.
+It is intended to inform vendors - especially small businesses - about HHS's potential procurement opportunities prior to their official solicitation.
 (Forecast Disclaimer)

 FORECAST DISCLAIMER - All projected procurements are subject to revision or cancellation.
 Final decisions on the extent of competition, small business participation, estimated value, or any aspect of the procurement action will not be made until each procurement is initiated.
 Forecast data is for planning purposes only and is not a commitment by the government to purchase the described products and services.